Ghislaine Maxwell murder plot revealed

 Maxwell, 60, was convicted late last year of recruiting and grooming young girls to be sexually abused by the late US financier and convicted paedophile Jeffrey Epstein.

-A jury found her guilty on five of six counts, the most serious for sex trafficking minors.
+A jury found her guilty on five of six counts, the most serious being for sex trafficking minors.

 Her sentence, which is slated to be handed down on June 28 in Manhattan's federal court, could be an effective life behind bars.